 Most customers come for the most popular dish, the Samgyetang which is made from a host of ingredient - ginseng, glutinous rice, pumpkin seeds, black sesame, walnut, pine, chestnut, ginkgo, garlic, sunflower seeds, Chinese date and other special ingredients.

-Myeongdong Kyoja, in Seoul is accredited with Michelin Bib Gourmand for seven years from 2017 to 2023.
-It is known for four dishes - Mandu (Dumpling), Kalgulsu, Bibimguksu (Mixed Noodle) and Kongguksu (Soy Milk Bean Noodle).
+Myeongdong Kyoja in Seoul is accredited with Michelin Bib Gourmand for seven years from 2017 to 2023.
+This restaurant is known for four dishes - Mandu (Dumpling), Kalgulsu, Bibimguksu (Mixed Noodle) and Kongguksu (Soy Milk Bean Noodle).

 We ordered three of them except the more spicy Bibimguksu.
 Both the Kalgulsu and Konggusu are served with their typical broth.